DataVisHub/gojs-course/lessons/lesson-10-layers-and-zorder.md

 However, since zOrdering hasn't been set in any of the previous features, the node on top will usually be the last one added to the diagram.

-As a homework, implement following feature:
+For a homework, implement following feature:

 When selecting a node, ensure that it is brought to the top of any overlapping nodes and remains on top when the selection changes.

-Result should look something like this:
+The result should look something like this:

 ![selection-brings-to-top](../assets/lesson-10/layers-3.gif)